drewww/prism/docs/source/making-a-roguelike/part2.rst

       local cell = level:getCell(x, y)

-      -- We can only fall on cells that are voids. if not cell:hasComponent(prism.components.Void) then return false end
+      -- We can only fall on cells that are voids. if not cell:has(prism.components.Void) then return false end

 And that we can't move through the cell.
 We can get the cell's collision mask and compare it with our own